Silent Failure Rate, measured: 9,287 monitored automation runs across Zapier, Make, n8n and Pipedream

 |---|---|---|

-*One additional item changed before the Make scenario was first switched on and was superseded before its first poll — a setup artifact, not a platform miss; it is excluded above and flagged in the raw data.
+*Make's one missed item (July 4) changed during a ~9-hour window in which the scenario sat deactivated after we edited it - Make leaves an edited scenario switched off until you re-enable it on the scenario page, and the next item superseded this one before we noticed.
+Our misconfiguration, logged as a harness-side incident, not a Make miss (the gotcha itself is worth knowing about).
+While active, Make has delivered every item and every scheduled poll.
 A cost observation previewed here (full cost benchmark coming): on Make, every empty poll of this workflow consumes 2 billable operations by design (poll + state lookup); on self-hosted n8n the same empty poll costs $0.
 Polling-heavy workloads pay a standing tax on per-operation platforms even when nothing happens.

 Method - why these numbers are comparable